Start your research with this quick-reference, and confirm any updates with your local representation.

 In California, the post placement study consists of an in-home interview with the Adoptive Parent and Child, and up to three visits either in or outside of the home.
 During the post placement period, social workers can provide resources and recommend services to the Adoptive Family in order to meet the needs of the child and provide family support.

-California Adoption Professionals
+California Adoption Agencies and Professionals

 If your adoption journey leads you to the beautiful west coast, be sure to visit some of California’s most treasured hot spots: